 Here’s my dream piano:

-The problem is that it costs about 14,000 EUR.
+The problem is that it costs about 14,000 EUR including transport to Ireland.
 Which isn’t expensive, by the way.
 These pianos are built by hand by highly trained craftsmen in an insanely painstaking process.
 It’s worth every cent, but I still don’t have 14 grand lying around, as my dear Inga puts it.
 So I thought I’d get to it after I buy my own house and can save up for something else again.

 The point of this post – yes, there is one! – is that I realised I can’t afford to put off playing any longer, just because I can’t afford the piano of my dreams just yet.
 I’ll still buy it one day, perhaps 3-5 years from now, but I need to get back into practising, and pronto.
 I need to, if I want to have any hope of recovering a degree of my lost skill.
 And I definitely need to in order to complete the healing of my heart and soul and life.
 Nothing matters more than this.

 And so I started researching and found that there’s a small but fine and very well-run piano store just down the road in Athenry!
 Where I found a decent, beautifully restored second-hand piano for just over two grand.
 It’ll do me very well for recovering my skill and practising for the next few years.